-Homeowners Association Fees And Assessments
+Condo Fees, Homeowners Association Fees And Assessments

 When your homeowners association charges a special assessment, you’ll have to pay additional money each month to pay your share of the development’s repair work.

 Condo owners can’t always predict when major repairs – and the assessments that come with them – might be on the horizon.
-But Melissa Assael, a broker with the Syosset, N.Y., office of Douglas Elliman Real Estate, says that they can prepare for the possibility of future assessments by asking the right questions before buying into a condo development.
+But Melissa Assael, a broker with the Syosset, New York, office of Douglas Elliman Real Estate, says that they can prepare for the possibility of future assessments by asking the right questions before buying into a condo development.

 “Ask about major projects,” Assael says.
 “When were they last updated, and are they expected to be improved in the future?
 This would include items like roofs, roads, clubhouses and major landscape renovations.”

-Maintaining a condo is going to cost less, although how much less will depend on the amount of life left in your unit’s furnace, air conditioner, dishwasher and other mechanicals because you’re typically responsible for everything located on the inside of the unit.
+Maintaining a condo is going to cost less, although how much less will depend on the amount of life left in your unit’s furnace, air conditioner, dishwasher and other mechanicals, because you’re typically responsible for everything located on the inside of the unit.

-Whether you buy a condo or a single-family home, you’ll have to purchase homeowners insurance if you’re financing your purchase with a home loan.
+When you buy a condo, you’ll have to purchase homeowners insurance if you’re financing your purchase with a home loan.
 Lenders won’t give you a mortgage if you don’t first purchase insurance.

 Your condo building will have its own insurance policy covering the development’s common areas.
 You’ll help cover the costs of this through your monthly HOA fees.
 But you’ll also have to take out a homeowners insurance policy for your individual condo unit, which will protect you if your own unit is damaged or items from it are stolen.